TechHutTV/homelab/proxy/README.md

 This is the port on the device that will receive the communication.
 For example, when you're connecting to a web server.
 The destination port is fixed for the service you're trying to reach and tells the receiving device what service or application should handle the incoming data.

 ![Omada Port Forwarding](https://github.com/TechHutTV/homelab/blob/main/proxy/images/odama-port-forwarding-443.jpeg)

+If using bridge mode with custom ports, for example 5080 and 5443 as shown in the example.
+I'd set the destination port to 5443 and the source port to 443 for https.

 ### Dynamic DNS
 1. Within Cloudflare use an A record create the root domain and/or sub-domains you wish to point to speficic services within your home network.
 For the IPv4 address we will have our DDNS container handle that.
 I recommened adding a random IP now (ie. 8.8.8.8) so in the next step we can varify that it will update automatically to our public IP.
 Be sure to keep the 'Proxy status' option enabled.